 Transitions from scene to scene or from shot to shot should be made smoothly.
 They can be accomplished through dissolves, fades or cuts between scenes or shots.

 A dissolve is a gradual blending from one image into another so that there is no visual break in continuity.
 The director will slowly “dissolve” one image into another through the use of filters and masks.

 A dissolve is used when two separate scenes are linked by a visual effect, such as a reflection or ship’s wake hinting at a voyage to follow.
 Dissolves can range from very subtle to quite bold, depending on how the filmmaker chooses to make the transition.

 A fade-out is the opposite of a fade-in; it gradually darkens an image until it disappears completely (often accompanied by a soft tone).
 Fade-outs are commonly used at the end of movies.

-A jump cut is an abrupt transition between two shots without any attempt at smooth
+A jump cut is an abrupt transition between two shots.

 Script Transitions Best Practices When Writing Transitions

-Fade in at the beginning: The exact opposite of fading out, you should fade in at the beginning of your video clip.
-If you don’t fade in first, viewers might not be sure when your video actually begins (especially if they go
+2. Fade in at the beginning: The exact opposite of fading out, you should fade in at the beginning of your video clip.
+If you don’t fade in first, viewers might not be sure when your video actually begin.

 Script Transitions Match Cuts & Creative Transitions

 Transitions are very important to the overall feel of a video.
 They can also be tricky to pull off.